The App Stack Reality Check

 You don’t need all 10 apps on this list.
 You need 3-5 that work together.
 Start with your biggest pain point, add one app from another category, test the combination for two weeks, and then expand if that combination holds.

 Here’s what actually happens: You pick Freedom to block work notifications.
 RescueTime shows you that without that blocking, you were checking email 40 times per day.
-Toggl Zen creates a daily ritual that marks the transition.
+Day One creates a daily shutdown ritual that marks the transition.
 Headspace gives you 10 minutes where your nervous system actually resets.
 By week three, you realize you’re not checking work email in bed anymore.
 By week six, your partner notices you’re present at dinner.
 By week eight, you’ve recovered the mental space to do something other than worry about work during personal time.

 That’s the outcome.
 Not because the apps are magic, but because they create a system that enforces what you say you value.